sysgears/apollo-universal-starter-kit/README.md

 * Fractal modular architecture that's easy to support and extend
 * The possibility to create modules in TypeScript _and_ JavaScript at the same time
 * No need to develop [typical features](#architecture-and-implemented-modules) for your applications
-* Zero project configuration thanks to [Zen], a builder for JavaScript projects

 #### I am a Project Manager